 I moved the cookbook review from Saturday to today because I have a special post planned for that day.
 This week’s cookbook for kids is Sesame Street’s B is for baking 50 yummy dishes to make together.
-I loved the idea of a book from Sesame Street and was hoping it would be a good way to get younger kids involved in the kitchen.
-I was able to check this book out from my local library.
+I loved the idea of a book from Sesame Street.
+I was hoping it would be a good way to get younger kids involved in the kitchen.
+Now, I was able to check this book out from my local library.
 You can get it from Amazon through other Amazon sellers for around $12.40.
 Or I did find it at Barnes and Noble for $14.52.

 What I like about this cookbook:

 - Spiral bound – if you follow me regularly you know by now I always prefer a spiral bound cookbook especially for kids.